-Venable knows the key to understanding the full spectrum of business and legal options lies in approaching the situation from a diverse set of viewpoints.
+Venable knows that the key to understanding the full spectrum of business and legal options lies in approaching the situation from a diverse set of viewpoints.
 We recruit, develop, and promote highly skilled lawyers, paraprofessionals, and support staff with varied perspectives and a wide range of racial, ethnic, cultural, and social backgrounds.

-Management's Commitment to the Minority Community
+Management's Commitment to our Communities

-We believe that strong communities are not homogenous, but are instead built by individuals with a wealth of experiences and backgrounds.
+We believe that strong communities are not homogeneous, but are instead built by individuals with a wealth of experiences and backgrounds.
 Venable takes great pride in strengthening the communities in which we live and work by supporting education and social justice initiatives, and by providing legal assistance to individuals and organizations in need.